June 29, 2021

-It’s important to remember that the vast majority of people who drink alcohol and/or use legal or illegal drugs do not become dependent on any of these substances.2
+Most people who drink alcohol and/or use legal or illegal drugs do not become dependent on any of these substances.2

-Drugs are used in different situations and frequencies, and for different reasons, depending on the individual and at the specific point in their life.
-People can move between categories, one stage will not inevitably lead to another, and there is no clearly defined start or end stage.
+Drugs are used in different situations and frequencies, and for different reasons, depending on the individual and their specific point in life.
+People can move between categories, with one stage not inevitably leading to another, and with no clearly defined start or end stage.

-Experimental use: a person tries a substance once or twice out of curiosity.
+- Experimental use: a person tries a substance once or twice out of curiosity.

-Therapeutic use: a person takes a drug, such as a pharmaceutical, for medicinal purposes.4
+- Therapeutic use: a person takes a drug, such as a pharmaceutical, for medicinal purposes.4

-People choose a particular drug mainly for the specific feelings they get as a result of using them.
-For example, people may use codeine to relieve pain, drink alcohol to relax and relieve stress, take amphetamines to increase energy or use hallucinogens to alter their perception.5
+People choose a particular drug mainly for the specific feelings they get from using it.
+For example, people may use codeine to relieve pain or drink alcohol to relax and relieve stress.
+Some people take amphetamines to increase energy or use hallucinogens to alter their perception.5

 There is no evidence suggesting people who use cannabis will ‘graduate’ over time to other drugs such as heroin or amphetamines.6